rsvim/assets/logo/README.md

 1. Convert the `RSVIM-logo.svg` into PNG with command:

-   > `rsvg-convert RSVIM-logo.svg -z 20 -o RSVIM-logo.png`
+   > `magick -density 960 RSVIM-logo.svg RSVIM-logo.png`

 2. Convert the `RSVIM-logo.svg` into a square-sized PNG with command: